 Maneesh Gobin, Mauritius

-Maneesh Gobin, MP, has more than 15 years’ standing at the Bar of Mauritius.
+Maneesh Gobin, Attorney-General, Minister of Justice, Human Rights and Institutional Reforms, has more than 15 years’ standing at the Bar of Mauritius.
 He has extensive experience in the legal and judicial service of Mauritius, working in various capacities from 1999 to 2008.
 These include being State Counsel/Senior State Counsel and, District Magistrate/Senior District Magistrate.
 He also gained significant experience of electoral laws and practices as Returning Officer for national and local government elections in Mauritius, as well as working as an African Union election observer.
 He is a staunch supporter of social justice policies.

 Wednesday, 25 July 2018 - Building bridges from scientific innovation to implementation